Starr Struck. A Beatle, a piano and holy expletives.

 And then, as quickly as he had arrived, he was gone.

 As the piano was loaded back into the Habitat truck, we looked at each other, almost in disbelief of what we had just witnessed.

 And in wide-eyed, slow motion unison, we all mouthed the words, “Holy sh*t!”

 Debbie and I were fortunate enough to remain for the Ringo Starr and His All Starr Band concert.
 The All Starr lineup includes guitarist Steve Lukather, singer Richard Page, keyboardist Gregg Rolie, multi-instrumentalist Todd Rundgren, vocalist, saxophonist and flutist Warren Ham and drummer Gregg Bissonette.
-The set list featured songs from The Beatles, Ringo Starr’s solo endeavors, and crowd pleasing hits from each of the All Starr Band members’ collections, with a universal concert theme of Peace and Love.
+The set list featured songs from The Beatles, Ringo Starr’s solo endeavors, and crowd pleasing hits from each of the All Starr Band members’ collections.
 We took it all in, dancing and singing along, still trying to wrap our heads around what had happened just a few hours earlier.